conradakunga/Blog/_posts/2025-02-15-frozen-collections.md

 Of interest is that this method returns a **set**, which means there will be **no duplicates**.

+A method, [ToFrozenDictionary](https://learn.microsoft.com/en-us/dotnet/api/system.collections.frozen.frozendictionary.tofrozendictionary?view=net-9.0), also exists that achieves the same result as a generic dictionary.

 ### TLDR

-**`FrozenCollections` solves a common problem when your program has some sort of static master data that will not change during the lifetime of the program execution and you expect to frequently access it.**
+**`FrozenCollections` solves a common problem when your program has some static master data that will not change during the lifetime of the program execution and you expect to access it frequently.**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-02-15%20-%20FrozenCollections).

 Happy hacking!